hemstreet/Planning-Poker/README.md

 * [ ] User Interactions ( nag, kick )
 * [ ] Music for all the same votes
 * [ ] Remove room from memory when 0 users and inactive for X time ( setInterval to run? )

-Credits
-`Playing Cards by Chad Holmes from the Noun Project`